CWelshE/cody-genchat/README.md

 # TODO

 - Hook up the frontend encryption;
-- Add more coverage for cryptography functions;
+- ~~Add more coverage for cryptography functions;~~
 - `docker-compose` custom container environment for quick deployment
+- Abstract Phoenix socket JavaScript implementation into a React component for easy composability

 As of right now, you can run the (incomplete) web server like this: